ePages-de/restdocs-api-spec/README.md

 It offers support for AsciiDoc and Markdown.
 This is great for generating simple HTML-based documentation.
 But both are markup languages and thus it is hard to get any further than statically generated HTML.

-OpenAPI is a lot more flexible.
+API specifications like OpenAPI are a lot more flexible.
-With OpenAPI you get a machine-readable description of your API.
+With e.g. OpenAPI you get a machine-readable description of your API.
 There is a rich ecosystem around it that contains tools to:
 - generate a HTML representation of your API - [ReDoc](https://github.com/Rebilly/ReDoc)
 - generate an interactive API reference - e.g. using services like [stoplight.io](https://stoplight.io) or [readme.io](https://readme.io)

-Also, OpenAPI is supported by many REST clients like [Postman](https://www.getpostman.com) and [Paw](https://paw.cloud).
+Also, API specifications like OpenAPI are supported by many REST clients like [Postman](https://www.getpostman.com) and [Paw](https://paw.cloud).
-Thus having a OpenAPI representation of an API is a great plus when starting to work with it.
+Thus having an API specification for a REST API is a great plus when starting to work with it.

 The most common use case to generate an OpenAPI specification is code introspection and adding documentation related annotations to your code.
 We do not like enriching our production code with this information and clutter it with even more annotations.